kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 scheduler will use this custom queue for pod management.

-This is an extension of the current scheduler plugins, users can control more details of the scheuler with this enhancement.
+This is an extension of the current scheduler plugins, users can control more details of the scheduler with this enhancement.

 Pros:
 Users can get full control of the pod queuing logic, they can pop/re-queue/backoff pods with